 Burmese Cat Insurance FAQs

-Common questions about insuring your Burmese cat in New Zealand.
+Common questions about insuring your Burmese cat in Australia.

-How much does pet insurance cost for a Burmese cat in NZ?
+How much does pet insurance cost for a Burmese in Australia?

-Pet insurance for a Burmese in NZ typically costs $35 - $65 per month for comprehensive cover, $22 - $45 per month for mid-tier cover, or $10 - $22 per month for accident-only cover.
-Premiums vary depending on your cat's age, your location, the provider, and the level of cover you choose.
-Younger Burmese cats are generally cheaper to insure.
+Pet insurance for a Burmese in Australia typically costs $32 - $52 per month for comprehensive cover, $20 - $36 per month for mid-tier cover, or $10 - $20 per month for accident-only.
+Premiums depend on your cat's age, location, and provider.

 Does pet insurance cover diabetes in Burmese cats?

-Is it worth getting pet insurance for a Burmese cat?
+Is pet insurance worth it for a Burmese?

-At what age should I insure my Burmese cat?
+At what age should I insure my Burmese?

-Can I get pet insurance for an older Burmese cat?
+Can I get pet insurance for an older Burmese?

-Yes, though options become more limited as your cat ages.
-Most NZ providers accept new enrolments up to 8 - 10 years of age.
-Premiums for older Burmese are higher, and any existing health conditions will be excluded.
-Given the increased diabetes risk in middle-aged and older Burmese, getting cover before these ages is particularly valuable.
+Yes, though options become more limited.
+Most providers accept new enrolments up to 8 - 10 years.
+Premiums for older cats are higher and existing conditions will be excluded.
+Given Burmese longevity, arranging cover before issues develop is worth considering.

 Get Free Estimates